andavissuse/sca-datasets/README.md

 # Structure

 ## sca-datasets.conf file
-Config file containing environment and other variables for use by scripts.
+Config file containing environment variables for use by scripts.

 ## rawdata.dvc.git file
 Version of rawdata used to build datasets.